 Checking wind conditions is one of the five vital weather safety checks everyone should complete before heading out on the water.

-Based on the 40 per cent rule of thumb, the table below shows the potential gust you could expect for different Bureau wind forecast speeds.
-Remember, wind gusts can be stronger still in the vicinity of thunderstorms and squalls.
+Based on the 40 per cent rule of thumb, the table below shows the potential gust you could expect for different forecast average wind speeds and associated wind warning category.

 |Average wind speed